UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Many of the `pandas` functions we use in this book treat the various data types differently.
 You should use integers and float types to represent numbers and perform arithmetic.
 Integers have no decimals while floats contain decimals.
-Booleans are variables that can only take on one of two values: True or False.
+Booleans are variables that can only take on one of two values: `True` or `False`.
 Strings are used to represent data that should be thought of as "text", such as words, names, paths, URLs, and more.
-A `NoneType` is a special type in Python that is used to indicate no-value; this can occur when you have missing data.
+A `NoneType` is a special type in Python that is used to indicate no value; this can occur, for example, when you have missing data.
-There are other basic data types in Python, such as *set* and *complex*, but we do not use these in this textbook.
+There are other basic data types in Python, but we will generally not use these in this textbook.

 ### What does this have to do with data frames?